 “Wildlife images are one of the most powerful ways we have of engaging people in the natural world” – Sir David Attenborough.

-After many years in healthcare marketing and being on the board of Environment Victoria, and a governor of WWF Australia (2011-2019), in addition to conservation and wildlife photography, I now run a science/environmentally focused communication consultancy called The Framing Effect, whose aim is to help people influence more effectively, both with words and with images.
+After many years in senior healthcare marketing roles, being on the board of Environment Victoria, and a governor of WWF Australia (2011-2019), in addition to conservation and wildlife photography, I now run a science/environmentally focused communication consultancy called The Framing Effect, whose aim is to help people influence more effectively, both with words and with images.

 My hope is that the images and information I share will inspire people to stop, think, and treat the world a little more kindly.